VeriHealth — True Health Discernment

 Of people globally are confident in their ability to find and evaluate health information.
 Down 10 points in a single year.
 Statistically significant declines in 14 of 16 markets.

-Who holds divisive health beliefs
+Who holds widely debunked health beliefs

 Who turns to AI